Herbaceous peonies

 Diseases

-If your peony shows any sign of fungus attack on the leaves, shoots or flowers, cut out the affected parts and remove them from your garden.
-Also pick up and remove all the fallen leaves and spent flowers.
-If you wish apply a fungicides, several are available in garden centres, always use as directed.
-However addressing the cause of the problem should be your first concern.
-Stuffy surroundings and bad water management are definite areas, which should be tackled first.
+If your peony shows signs of fungal infection on leaves, shoots or flowers, cut out the affected parts and remove them from the garden.
+Also pick up and remove any fallen leaves and spent flowers.
+If you wish to use a fungicide, several are available from garden centres, always use as directed.
+However, your first concern should be to get to the root of the problem.
+Stuffy conditions and poor water management are obvious areas to tackle first.

 Pests

-No real pests are known.
-Ants are no pests.
-They love the sugary substance the peony buds secrete.
+Ants are not pests.
+They love the sugary substance that peony buds secrete.
 They take it home to their loved ones.
 Once the substance is gone, they stop coming for more.
-Itoh peonies do not secrete this substance and could be a lovely alternative if the ants bug you.
+Itoh peonies do not secrete this substance and could be a lovely alternative if the ants annoy you.

 More

-On Facebook we try to address different peony-related issues.
+On Facebook and Instagram we try to address different peony-related issues.
 In doubt, please feel free to use the contact form to pop your question.

 Happy planting,